hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/285_050_mrs_bull.md

 only so-called higher beings are the departed, and these are nothing but men who have taken another body.
 This is finer, it is true, but still a *man-body*, with hands and feet, and so on.
-And they live on this earth in another Âkâsha, without being absolutely invisible.
+And they live on this earth in another Âkāsha, without being absolutely invisible.
 They also think, and have consciousness, and everything else like us.
 So they also are men, so are the Devas, the angels.
 But man alone becomes *God*; and they all have to become men again in order to become God. . . .